KasparEtter/ef1p/pages/email/email.md

 </summary>

 When used to sign and encrypt emails, S/MIME and PGP are applied to [MIME body parts](#multipart-messages).
-Any part in the tree of a multipart message can be signed or encrypted but S/MIME and PGP are usually applied to the whole body of a message.
+Any part in the tree of a multipart message can be signed or encrypted, but S/MIME and PGP are usually applied to the whole body of a message.
 The output is itself a MIME part with a [content type](#content-type) of [`application/pkcs7-mime`](https://datatracker.ietf.org/doc/html/rfc8551#section-3.2),